sebastiandedeyne/sebastiandedeyne.com/content/posts/2022-redesign.md

 Before I design a website, I like to set up a primary goal to fall back to.
 For my blog, I went with *"minimal enough to not get bored of it, but with enough personality"*.

 I've had designs with exotic typography or a bunch of flair.
-But after a few weeks, I tend to get bored of them and fall back to a minimal black and white design.
+But after a few weeks, I tend to get bored of them and fall back to a minimal design.
 This time I wanted more than a neutral style.
-I wanted some elements that add personality to the site without overdoing it, or I'd get tired of it after a few weeks.
+I wanted some elements that add personality to the site without overdoing it, without getting tired of them after a few weeks.

 First I went through my bookmarks to dig up some inspiration.
 Here are some that stood out the most.

 - [Elise Hein](https://elisehe.in/) — Love the typography here.
 I really like how some elements are pulled out of the single column layout.
 This turned out to be a big source of inspiration for this site's grid.
 - [Rasmus](https://rsms.me/) — Great content structure, great typography, lovely colors.
-Completely different style than what I ended up with, but seeing good work like this is an inspiration.
+Completely different style than what I ended up with, but I love this design.
 - [Robin Rendle](https://www.robinrendle.com/) — Interesting home page, and I like the split between "notes" and "essays".
 I didn't end up splitting mine up, but I might in the future.
 - [Paco Coursey](https://paco.me/) — Perfect example of a minimal design.
 Clean, good typography, and a few elements to keep it interesting.
-However, a bit too minimal to count towards my primary goal.
+However, a bit too minimal for my redesign goal.
 - [Daring Fireball](https://daringfireball.net/) — I always liked the simplicity of Daring Fireball's content structure.
 Just one big stream of content, some links, some posts.
 - [Dries Depoorter](https://driesdepoorter.be/) — Dries Depoorter is a digital artist.
-His site didn't inspire me, but I recently saw him speak at Full Stack Europe, and it reignited a spark to be more creative in digital projects.
-Not everything needs to be as clean or efficient as possible.
+I recently saw him speak at Full Stack Europe, and he reignited a spark to be more creative in digital projects.

 Now, on to design and implementation.